apporator/fly-type/README.md

 ## Open Questions
 - How much early thought do I need to put into the style of the characters?
 My sense is that will be easy to swap them out later?
-- What's the best way to have the characters fly around the page in more complex patterns (i.e. a [circle](https://acelisweaven.github.io/arrow-hero/#:~:text=Arrow%20hero%20is%20a%20minimalist,This%20game%20is%20mobile%20friendly.))
+- What's the best way to have the characters fly around the page in more complex patterns (i.e. a [circle](https://acelisweaven.github.io/arrow-hero/#:~:text=Arrow%20hero%20is%20a%20minimalist,This%20game%20is%20mobile%20friendly.))?
--
-- What would be the best way to send an email for purposes of one time password login via email?
+- What's the best way to send an email for purposes of one time password login via email?